-Our time among the Romantic Loire Valley Castles in France
+Our Time Among The Romantic Loire Valley Castles

 Having left the hustle and bustle of Paris behind, Bob and I next planned to spend a few days in the countryside.
 On our list of must-sees were some of the Loire Valley Castles such as Château de Chenonceau, seen above, as well as Monet’s Garden in Giverny and a tour of the Palace of Versailles.